realduziy/PyCord-Bot/README.md

 py -3 -m pip install git+https://github.com/Pycord-Development/pycord

-All of the pip installs that I am using should be, discord, requests, random, asyncio, asyncpraw and if thats not all of them then it's not my problem!
+All of the pip installs that I am using should be, discord, discord-bridge, requests, random, asyncio, asyncpraw and if thats not all of them then it's not my problem!

 To-do list: